ayush1427/ConvNets/README.md

 # ConvNets
-This is a image classification project
+This is an image classification project